 With the help of local champions, the Choosing Wisely Canada (CWC) Oversight Committee has tackled all five Level 1 “Quick Wins” and has earned the Level 1 Designation.
 The committee is currently strategizing to seek Level 3 designation of Choosing Wisely Hospital Designation Campaign.

 For more information on how the CWC Oversight Committee is helping to improve quality and patient care at Island Health please visit the Island Health Choosing Wisely page.

 - Reducing Unnecessary Variation in Care – Sepsis QI Project

-The aim of this project is to improve outcomes through standardization of recognition and management of sepsis at all Island Health facilities.
+The aim of this project is to improve outcomes through standardization of early recognition and management of sepsis at all Island Health facilities.

 A review of order sets and clinical care pathways identified variation in the processes for recognition and management of sepsis.
 This variation in processes, combined with variation in practice confirms an opportunity for standardization of practice and improvement of outcomes.

 New and updated clinical order sets, an antibiotic module, algorithm and protocols are available, developed in support of standardization and evidence-based best practice.

 Emergency Department, Medicine, Infection Management and Adult ICU Quality Councils are leading this work.

 For more information please visit the Island Health Sepsis QI Project page.